Basic Algorithm Templates

 int mid = l + r >> 1;

-if (check(mid)) r = mid; // check() determines if mid meets the criteria
+if (check(mid)) r = mid; // check() determines if mid satisfies the property

 else l = mid + 1;